-- Economic conditions, which include disruptions in our supply chain and other factors, affecting the delivery of our products and services as well as demand for our products could adversely impact our business. - Continuing inflation may hurt our sales margins and profitability. - Energy efficiency and new technology may reduce the demand for our products and adversely affect our operating results. - The risk of global terrorism and political unrest may adversely affect the economy and availability of the products that we sell and have a material adverse effect on our business.
+- Disruptions in our supply chain and other factors affecting the delivery of our products and services could adversely impact our business. - If service at our third-party terminals, the common carrier pipelines used or the barge companies we hire to move product is interrupted, our operations would be adversely affected. - Energy efficiency and new technology may reduce the demand for our products and adversely affect our operating results. - The risk of global terrorism, political unrest and war may adversely affect the economy and the price and availability of the products that we sell and have a material adverse effect on our business, financial condition and results of operations.